oZelloX/QA-portfolio-/all_manual_tests/README.md

 # All Manual Test Cases

-This folder contains all manual test cases from different projects.
+This folder contains all manual test cases collected from various projects.
-Each test case includes:
+Each test case follows a structured format and includes:

-- Test case ID, Title, and Module
+- Test Case ID, Title, and Module
 - Preconditions
 - Test Steps
 - Expected Result
+- Actual Result
+- Notes (if applicable)